 Suzanne is a founding member of the board of directors of Ladies First, a nonprofit organization dedicated to providing educational and networking opportunities for female public finance professionals in the mid-Atlantic region.
 In 2016, Suzanne was honored as the inaugural recipient of the Ladies First Tribute Award in which she was recognized for her leadership and the inspirational role she has played in the organization’s success.
 Suzanne serves on the board of directors for Philadelphia College of Osteopathic Medicine.
 She also serves as a member of the board of directors of the Philadelphia Industrial Development Corporation and the Redevelopment Authority of the County of Montgomery and the Philadelphia Accelerator Fund.
-She is a prior president and long-time board member of The Forum of Executive Women as well as a member of the board of directors.
-Suzanne is also a member of the board of directors of the Economy League of Greater Philadelphia.
+She is a prior president and long-time board member of The Forum of Executive Women as well as a former board member of the Economy League of Greater Philadelphia.
 She is a former member of the advisory board of BLOCS (Business Leadership Organized for Catholic Schools), as well as the boards of trustees of Philadelphia College of Osteopathic Medicine and Mount Saint Joseph Academy, and is also a past president of that institution's alumnae association.
 She is also a former member of the board of trustees of Manor College.

 Suzanne earned her law degree, magna cum laude, from the University of Pennsylvania Law School, where she was an editor of the University of Pennsylvania Law Review and a member of the Order of the Coif.
 She received her undergraduate degree, summa cum laude, from Fairfield University.